Labor chief lifts ban on OFWs’ direct hiring

-Labor Secretary Silvestre Bello 3rd has lifted the suspension of the issuance of overseas employment certificates (OECs) to overseas Filipino workers (OFWs) who are seeking exemptions from the ban on direct hiring.
+DEPARTMENT of Labor and Employment (DoLE) Secretary Silvestre Bello 3rd has lifted the suspension of the issuance of overseas employment certificate (OEC) to overseas Filipino workers (OFWs) who are seeking exemptions from the ban on direct hires.

 Through Administrative Order (AO) 155-A, Series of 2017, Bello directed the Philippine Overseas Employment Administration (POEA) and the Philippine Overseas Labor Offices (POLOs) to resume the processing and issuance of OECs, which are one of the requirements under the rules and regulations of POEA on the recruitment and employment of OFWs to ensure protection and proper documentation.